-- a) If bullying is suspected or reported, the incident will be dealt with immediately by the member of staff who has been approached or witnessed the concern. - b) The school will provide appropriate support for the person being bullied making sure they are not at risk of immediate harm and will involve them in any decision making, as appropriate. - c) The headteacher/Designated Safeguarding Lead (DSL) or another member of leadership staff (amend as appropriate to the school) will interview all parties involved - d) The DSL will be informed of all bullying issues where there are safeguarding concerns. - e) The school will speak with and inform other staff members, where appropriate. - f) The school will ensure parents/carers are kept informed about the concern and action taken, as appropriate and in line with child protection and confidentially policies. - g) Sanctions, as identified within the school behaviour policy, and support will be implemented in consultation with all parties concerned. o If necessary, other agencies may be consulted or involved, such as the police, if a criminal offence has been committed, or other local services including early help or children's social care, if a child is felt to be at risk of significant harm. - h) Where the bullying of or by pupils takes place off school site or outside of normal school hours (including cyberbullying), the school will ensure that the concern is fully investigated.
+- a) If bullying is suspected or reported, the incident will be dealt with immediately by the member of staff who has been approached or witnessed the concern. - b) The school will provide appropriate support for the person being bullied making sure they are not at risk of immediate harm and will involve them in any decision making, as appropriate. - c) The headteacher/Designated Safeguarding Lead (DSL) or another member of leadership staff will interview all parties involved. - d) The school will speak with and inform other staff members, where appropriate. - e) The school will ensure parents/carers are kept informed about the concern and action taken, as appropriate and in line with child protection and confidentially policies. - f) Sanctions, as identified within the school behaviour policy, and support will be implemented in consultation with all parties concerned. - g) If necessary, other agencies may be consulted or involved, such as the police, if a criminal offence has been committed, or other local services including early help or children's social care, if a child is felt to be at risk of significant harm. - h) Where the bullying of or by pupils takes place off school site or outside of normal school hours (including cyberbullying), the school will ensure that the concern is fully investigated.
 If required, the DSL will collaborate with other schools.
-Appropriate action will be taken, including providing support and implementing sanctions in school in accordance with this policy and the school's behaviour policy. - A clear and precise account of bullying incidents will be recorded by the school in accordance with existing procedures.
+Appropriate action will be taken, including providing support and implementing sanctions in school in accordance with this policy and the school's behaviour policy. - i) A clear and precise account of bullying incidents will be recorded on Arbor and My Concern.
 This will include recording appropriate details regarding decisions and action taken.